mute-key/editoroverlay/README.md

 Highly customizable cursor/selection overlay extension.
 This extension displays selection status overlay on real time as you change the cursor/selection position,  which is equivelant of `Editor Selection` in `Status Bar` as well as diagnostic count of editor/workspace in `Problem view`.
 You can enabled/disabled the features that you only need, if you don't need them all.
 Here are the examples of this extension with default confuguration as out of the box.

+If you want to build this extension from the source code, you should run `vsce package --no-dependencies`, otherwise it will not build properly.

 #### <ins>Preview: Cursor Only Highlight</ins>

 <img src="./resource/doc/cursorOnly.png" alt ="GIF" style=""><br>